-The VMware version of Private Node Server can run on VMware ESXi 5.5 and 6.0.
+The VMware version of Private Node Server can run on VMware ESXi 5.5 and later.
 This guide explains how to deploy it on ESXi using vSphere Client.

 Request a download link for the virtual machine image from your AlertSite Sales Representative or Customer Success Advisor.